-The friars of the Sacred Heart Province continue a missionary presence in Brazil, South Sudan, the Democratic Republic of Congo, and Thailand.
+The friars of the Sacred Heart Province continue a missionary presence in Vietnam, the Democratic Republic of Congo, and Thailand.

 One of our friars currently heads the prison ministry for the Diocese of Belleville, IL, and is spearheading a project to open up a “reentry house” for ex-offenders.

 Besides parochial, missionary, and educational ministries, the friars are involved in a variety of preaching and retreat ventures.
 The ministry of Reconciliation is a hallmark of the friars’ presence at St. Peter Church in Chicago’s Loop.
 Among the friars are found artists and artisans, chaplains and craftsmen, teachers and tour guides, musicians and lawyers—each, in his own way, working to bring about the Kingdom of God on earth by following in the footsteps of Jesus and Francis.